 "For as a man thinks in his heart, so is he..."
 (Pro.
 23:7).

 When I met up with Manson, I was on a quest for personal significance that I never gained while trying to achieve the goals set for me by my parents.
 As a young man, I was experiencing an identity crisis -- self-deception.
 I wanted to matter to someone, to be respected in the eyes of others, to achieve, to earn a sense of value or esteem.
 1

 I chose to be loyal to Manson's ideology as a means to attain this goal.
 I looked to him to bestow on me feelings of significance, instead of returning to my parents' dreams in humiliation and failure.
-Being desensitized, I justified violence, never finding my own individual path, nor fulfilling my own goals in life.
+Being desensitized through drugs and role playing, I justified violence, never finding my own individual path, nor fulfilling my own goals in life.